auth0-blog/sample-nodeserver-dinos/README.md

 The following public `GET` requests are currently available:

-`GET` Route: `/api/dinosaurs` returns an array of dinosaur objects with IDs, names, and pronunciations, ie:
+`GET` Route: `/api/dinosaurs` returns an array of dinosaur objects with IDs and names, ie:

 ```
 ...
 {
 	"id": 5,
-	"name": "Dracorex",
+	"name": "Dracorex"
-	"pronunciation": "dray-ko-rex"
 },
 ...
 ```